 Reductions through optimization

 A key pillar of our strategy is to increase the competitiveness of our assets.
 This means relentlessly improving asset efficiency to reduce our operating costs and carbon footprint.
-Perhaps the most significant example of these efforts is our recent Gathering and Processing optimization plan.
-Executed using a multi-disciplinary approach from our operations, sustainability, business development, regulatory and land management teams, resulted in the decision to shut down and consolidate eight gas plants and where possible, redirect gas to our most efficient facilities.
+Perhaps the most significant example of these efforts is our recent Gathering & Processing optimization plan.
+Executed using a multi-disciplinary approach from our operations, sustainability, business development, regulatory, and land management teams, this plan resulted in the decommissioning and consolidation of five gas plants and, where possible, redirecting gas to our most efficient facilities.
 This optimization plan achieved a reduction of ~200,000 tonnes of carbon dioxide equivalent from 2019 to 2020.

 How can we help?
 Email us with comments, questions, or feedback.Let's talk